xerzo/telefication/README.txt

 = Is there a limit to the number of notifications? =

-Currently its 50 Notifications per 24 hours. if you need more, please let us know.
+Unlimited, If you use your own bot and, 50 Notifications per 24 hours, If you use Telefication service.

 == Screenshots ==